aws-samples/amazon-location-samples/create-custom-map-style/README.md

 ## Conclusion

 Using Amazon Location Service with other AWS Services and open source tools such as Maputnik and MapLibre, you can create a fully customizable Map style specially when maps is an integral part of your application and you want to give your map a personalized touch.
-Now, if you have an idea about how you can achieve the map customization, you can also try it with [Fresco](https://fresco.gospatial.org/), MapBox Studio, and other open source tools for editing.
+Now, if you have an idea about how you can achieve the map customization, you can also try it with [Fresco](https://fresco.gospatial.org/), Mapbox Studio, or other open source tools for editing.